CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Organic Chemistry.md

 **Geometric isomers** are a type of stereoisomer that applies to molecules with double bonds.
 The rotation around a double bond is highly restricted, so if groups have different spatial orientation about the double bond they cannot easily convert into the other form.

+A molecule has geometric isomers if it has a rigid structure (such as a carbon-carbon double bond or a ring), and each of the two carbons has two different groups attached to it.

 When like groups on the doubly bonded carbons are on the same side of the double bond, we call this a *cis* configuration.
 When like groups on the doubly bonded carbons on opposite sides, we call this a *trans* configuration.

 ### Function Groups